 Traffic in Vientiane is relatively quiet, making cycling an easy way of exploring the city.

-Finally, there is a good bit to do in Vientiane with landmarks like the Patuxai and with the added bonus of loads of parks, restaurants, temples and bars to keep you busy.
+Finally, Vientiane is a welcoming city with friendly locals.
+There is a fair bit to do in Vientiane with landmarks like the Patuxai and with the added bonus of loads of parks, restaurants, temples, and bars to keep you busy for a few days.

 And that’s it for now!
 I’d love to know if this guide on the things to do in Vientiane Laos has helped you.
-Let me know if you have any questions and let me know if you go.
+Let me know if you have any questions and let me know if there is more to add.